gohmat/gohmat.github.io/_pages/about.md

 My research interests span several areas of quantum technology - quantum computing, quantum sensing, quantum control, and many-body quantum dynamics.

-I will submit my PhD thesis in the next couple of weeks.
+I will submit my PhD thesis in the next week or two.
 If you are hiring for postdocs or industry positions, please get in touch!